UNE Accreditation: Regional vs. National

 Accreditation standards are the standards by which schools are evaluated.
 They generally address issues involving academic and financial resources, the quality of programs and curriculum, faculty credentials, mission statements, and student support.

-Dr. Jayne Pelletier is the Director of Accreditation and Policy for the College of Graduate and Professional Studies (CGPS).
-She oversees accreditation and policy development to support the operational and academic processes of online programs.
+Dr. Jayne Pelletier is the former Director of Accreditation and Policy for the College of Graduate and Professional Studies (CGPS).
+She oversaw accreditation and policy development to support the operational and academic processes of online programs to ensure compliance with accreditation standards.

 More Vision Blog resources on accreditation at UNE: